 2. In deciding if particular customers should or should not be counted as priority, customer contacts are made as necessary to determine the critical nature of loads.
-This may be necessary for the following Page 28 of 60
+This may be necessary for the following

-3. In addition to (1) and (2) above, FPL has a database of priority customers for use in making customer contacts prior to an anticipated system emergency.
+3. In addition to (1) and (2) above, FPL has a database of priority customers for use in making customercontacts prior to an anticipated system emergency.